charlesziegenbeinjr/592FinalProject/chess_ai/ReadMe.txt

     playout:

-        Upon getting a Node from expansion, playout will make moves based on heuristic function till we reach end of the game and will return leaf node.
+        Upon getting a Node from expansion, playout will make moves based on heuristic function or select random values till we reach end of the game and will return leaf node.
         If we reach the end of the game, we evaluate the result of the game and send values back accordingly.

         Parameters: